resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## Log in to the dashboard

-**Q:** Has anyone here logged into the NeCTAR dashboard before?
+**Q:** It's part of the prerequisites, but just to check: has everyone here logged into the NeCTAR dashboard before today?

-Please hold up a Red sticky note if you have
+Please hold up a Red sticky note if you haven't

-**A:** You are hoping for Greens here, as people who have logged on before might have exhausted their trial projects.
-It would be good to have another project hand that these people can move to
+**A:** You are hoping to see nothing here, as this means that you are going to have to walk these people through the process.
+If you do see nothing, skip through to the [follow my leader](#Follow my leader) section.

+## For those who haven't performed the prerequisites, some special instructions on logging into the dashboard.

-**Q:** Does everyone here have AAF credentials?
+**Q:** Those of your who didn't log into the NeCTAR dashboard: Do you have AAF credentials?

 Please hold up a Red sticky not if the answer is "No" and a Green one if the answer is "Yes".